• Skip to primary navigation

 to the pot and mix well.
 Close the lid again.

-Press PRESSURE COOK and set the timer to 2 minutes.
+Press PRESSURE COOK and set the timer to 3 minutes at high pressure.

 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.